Search: 1848 results

 And David made him a name after he returned from the slaughter of the Syrians in the valley of salt where he slew eighteen thousand men.

-And the king said unto him, Where is he?
-And Ziba said unto the king, Behold, he is in the house of Machir, the son of Ammiel, in Lodebar.
+And the king said to him, Where is he?
+And Ziba said to the king, Behold, he is in the house of Machir, the son of Ammiel, in Lo-debar.

 And when it was showed David, he gathered all Israel and passed over Jordan and came to Helam: where the Syrians put themselves in array against David and fought with him.

-And in the letter he said, Take care to put Uriah in the very front of the line, where the fighting is most violent, and go back from him, so that he may be overcome and put to death.
+And he wrote in the letter saying, "Put Uriah in the forefront of the battle where it is most strong, and come back from him that he may be smitten to death."

-And it came to pass, when Joab observed the city, that he assigned Uriah unto a place where he knew that valiant men were.
+And it came to pass, when Joab observed the city, that he assigned Uriah to a place where he knew that valiant men were.

 At this, David got up from the ground, washed, anointed himself, changed his clothes, and went into the LORD's tent to worship.
 Then he went back to his palace where, at his request, they served him food and he ate.